ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 ## Scenario Tool Widget

-This tool enables users to save trajectory files for Replay mode and scenario files for Closed loop mode.
-The Scenario Tool Widget can be found in the Content Folder.
+The Scenario Widget generates new Trajectory files for Replay mode and/or new Scenario files for Closed loop Mode.
+These files can be connected to the running simulator to replay dynamic actors for testing and review.
+The tool can be found under the Content Folder.

   <div class="img_container">
     <img class='lg_img' src="../imgs/scenario_tool_widget.png"/>
   </div>

-The output path will save the file to a path on the computer, and the input path will load the Scenario or Trajectory file.
+Selecting "Save" underneath the Output path will write the scene's current configuration file to the path indicated in the text field.
+This will overwrite any paths that have the same name.
+Input path will load the configuration from the path given in the input path text field.

   <div class="img_container">
     <img class='lg_img' src="../imgs/export_tool.png"/>